jondashkyle/archive/entries/2020-04-16-ways-of-going-live/readme.md

 - You want to eliminate third party ads displayed within or in proximity to your stream.

-If anyone has more technical questions, I’ll be glad to touch on them after the at the end of the stream.
+If anyone has more technical questions, I’ll be glad to touch on them at the end of the stream.
 An overview article will be published a few days after the stream, along with an archive of the video.

-Note that this will not focus on experimental solutions, but solid infrastructure with minimal resources.

 Hope to see you there ✌️